Sim4n6/Slack_handler/README.md

 ## Features

 Implemented so far:
-- display file slacks in LATIN-1 or Hex encoding.
+- display file slacks in LATIN-1 or Hex encoding to the console/terminal.
 - pretty print all found file slack data in the provided raw disk image.
-- dump all file slacks in the raw disk image to a directory.
+- extract all file slacks in the raw disk image to a directory.
-- write file slacks details to a CSV file.
+- write file slacks details to a CSV file including the original file, the file slack size, the parent directories, etc.
-- support 'raw' images (EWF format in progress...)
+- support 'raw' disk images (EWF format in progress... )

 ## Installation process for Debian/GNU Linux